garywongkai/tp/docs/UserGuide.md

 ```

 Potential Errors:
-* Time format is wrong!
+* Time format is wrong
 * Date format is wrong
+* Duplicate Schedule with the same name is added to the same person.
 * Contact not found in address book

 ### Deleting a schedule: `deleteSched`